St. Olaf College Regents Hall

 In August of 2008 the 200,000 square feet Regents Hall was completed.
 With the help of Haldeman-Homme this building became one of the first science facilities in the country to obtain the U.S. Green Building Council's LEED Platinum certification.
 The brand new $63 million facility contains 28 teaching laboratories, 9 conference rooms, 15 flat-floored and tiered classrooms, 7 computational laboratories, numerous informal gathering areas, and an 8,000 square foot science library.

-Haldeman-Homme provided Thermo Scientific Casework, Accent Cabinets, Concept Fume Hoods, and MAX Adaptable Systems throughout the facility's laboratories.
+Haldeman-Homme provided Hamilton Scientific Casework, Accent Cabinets, Concept Fume Hoods, and MAX Adaptable Systems throughout the facility's laboratories.
 Spacesaver Mobile storage was installed to reduce building costs by reducing the area needed for storage.
 Spacesaver Static Shelving was installed throughout the science library.

 Haldeman-Homme is proud to have contributed to one of the first LEED Platinum certified science facilities in the nation and is a proud partner of St. Olaf College.
 Contact us today and find out how we can help you!
 Read more about this project